wak1616/PAC/README.md

 ### Scope

 This protocol details the steps taken to properly triage and schedule a patient with an acute issue.
+_**NO** medical advice should be given to the patient by PAC agents._

 ***